box/box-python-sdk/docs/collaboration.md

 List Collaborations on a Folder
 -------------------------------

-To retrieve all collaborations on a specified folder you can use `client.collaborations()`.
+To retrieve all collaborations on a specified folder you can use `folder.collaborations(limit=None, marker=None, fields=None)`.

 ```python
 folder_id = '1234'